With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHuman Supports Of Idaho Inc is a mental health clinic in Boise, ID, located at 4477 West Emerald Street, Suite C-100, in the 83706 zip code.
-Human Supports Of Idaho Inc provides telemedicine/telehealth and outpatient treatment.
-Human Supports Of Idaho Inc offers trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Human Supports Of Idaho Inc also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with PTSD.
-More services at Human Supports Of Idaho Inc include psychosocial rehabilitation services, illness management and recovery and case management.
+Human Supports Of Idaho Inc provides outpatient treatment and telemedicine/telehealth.
+Human Supports Of Idaho Inc offers trauma therapy, dialectical behavior therapy and group therapy to seniors 65 or older, children / adolescents and adults.
+Human Supports Of Idaho Inc also supports people with PTSD, people with serious mental illness and seniors or older adults.
+More services at Human Supports Of Idaho Inc include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreSaint Alphonsus Behavioral Health Services is a mental health treatment center in Boise, ID, located at 131 North Allumbaugh Street, 83704 zip code area.
 Saint Alphonsus Behavioral Health Services provides hospital inpatient treatment and outpatient treatment.
-Saint Alphonsus Behavioral Health Services offers cognitive behavioral therapy, group therapy and psychotropic medication to children / adolescents, adults and young adults.
+Saint Alphonsus Behavioral Health Services offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
 Saint Alphonsus Behavioral Health Services also supports children/adolescents with serious emotional disturbance.
 Additional services at Saint Alphonsus Behavioral Health Services consist of suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.